 Mindset is everything.
 You have to accept upfront that it will take time to make the progress you want to make.
 Identify your goals and then execute them every day.
 Then, it’s a waiting game for the compound effect to ignite and take over.

 3. Daily Tracking

 Tracking is a big thing if you want to stay consistent with your daily habits.
 I did this with my morning routine indirectly.
-I use two apps that have built-in trackers and they have kept me going when I’ve wanted to skip my morning routine.
+I use two apps with built-in trackers, and they have kept me going when I’ve wanted to skip my morning routine.
 But, I didn’t want to lose my progress of X days and have to start over.
 I didn’t want to reset, so it was motivating.
 I also track my fitness and sleep stats using the WHOOP Strap – because what gets measured gets improved.

 A Morning Routine Helps You Make Small Changes

 A morning routine is a great way to begin making minor tweaks to your life.
 I encourage you to create a routine that helps you reach your goals and that you can stick with.
 Many successful people have a morning routine and begin reaping huge rewards when they make it a daily task.
 Sign-up for my newsletter here.

 - Identify the worst habits and phase them out

 - Decide what kind of person you want to be, and then make small changes that will help you get there